|Home » ENVIRONMENT » Environmental benefits » Comparative benefits|

 |Onshore wind||Offshore wind||Average wind||Hard coal||Lignite||NGCC||vs. coal||vs. Lignite||vs. NGCC|

 |Carbon dioxide, fossil (g)||8||8||8||836||1060||400||828||1051||391|

 |Nitrogen oxides (mg)||31||31||31||1309||1041||353||1278||1010||322|

 |Sulphur dioxide (mg)||32||31||32||1548||3808||149||1515||3777||118|

 Results show that as much as 828 g of CO2 can be avoided per kWh produced by wind instead of coal, and 391 g of CO2 per kWh in the case of natural gas.
-Quite significant nitrogen and sulphur oxides and non-methane VOC emission reductions can be obtained substituting coal or gas with wind energy as well.
-In the case of particles, natural gas emits less than wind energy along the whole life cycle although differences are only minor.
+Quite significant nitrogen and sulphur oxides and NMVOC emission reductions can also be obtained by substituting coal or gas with wind energy.

 |vs. Nuclear||Average wind||Nuclear||Solar PV||Solar thermal||Biomass CHP||vs. Nuclear||vs. Solar PV||vs. Solar thermal||vs. Biomass CHP|